pharo-ai/awesome-pharo-ml/README.md

 # Machine learning projects in Pharo

-This is the list of Machine learning projects written in or related to Pharo.
+This is the list of machine learning projects written in or related to Pharo.
 If you know of any other projects that should be on this list - feel free to add them and make a pull request.
 Or create an issue with a link to the project and I will add it myself.
 Projects are grouped into categories and sorted by creation date.

 <!--
 Template for adding new items